ciptard/jariscms/README.md

 FLV player website on sourceforge.net.
 Since I could not install a CMS easily I decided to write my own.
-Also I had experienced so much slowness with well known CMS based on mysql in shared web-hosting environments, that I wanted something lite and fast.
-But with almost all the features of existing well known CMS.
-Also I wanted something were I could launch my favorite text editor and make modifications with out using complicated sql queries.
+Also I had experienced so much slowness with well known CMS based on mysql in shared web-hosting environments, that I wanted something lite and fast, but with almost all the features of existing well known CMS.
+Also I wanted something were I could launch my favorite text editor and make modifications without using complicated sql queries.

 ## Features